syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Getting-Started.md

 ## Add and Configure the SfRangeSlider

+The following steps help to add a SfRangeSlider control through code.

-* Adding reference to SfRangeSlider.
+* Adding namespace for the added assemblies to the Main window.

 {% tabs %}